Kennel vs. In-Home Boarding: Which is Right for Your Dog?

 - Your dog is a beloved family member who is used to sleeping indoors.

-- Your dog is anxious, shy, or a senior who needs peace and quiet.
+- Your dog is anxious, shy, or a senior who needs peace and quiet — senior dogs in particular benefit from the gentler pace of in-home care, as described in why senior dogs need specialized boarding.

 - You want personalized updates and a direct connection with the person caring for your dog.

 At Ruh-Roh Retreat, we believe every dog deserves a vacation, not just a holding pen.
-Our badge-verified sitters provide the love, structure, and comfort your dog needs to thrive while you're away.
+Our badge-verified sitters offer a calm, structured environment where dogs often thrive while you're away.

 Ready to book a staycation for your pup?
 Find a Sitter today!